AbdulAhad2659/AI-Powered-Resume-Rater/readme.md

 ## ✨ Key Features

-- **Advanced AI Analysis** — Primary analysis via Google Gemini with a seamless fallback to Groq's Llama 3 for resilience and speed.
+- **Advanced AI Analysis** — Primary analysis via Google Gemini with a seamless fallback to Groq's GPT-4o for resilience and speed.
 - **Comprehensive Scoring System** — Goes beyond keyword matching and evaluates:
   - Skill Match & Context: Detects required skills and the context in which they're used.
   - Experience Relevance: Measures relevance of past roles and estimates years of experience.